Class: ProcessExecuter::MonitoredPipe

 Overview

 When a new MonitoredPipe is created, a pipe is created (via IO.pipe) and a thread is created to read data written to the pipe.
+As data is read from the pipe, it is written to the destination provided in the MonitoredPipe initializer.

 Examples:

-Collect pipe data into a string
+Collect pipe data into a StringIO object

 pipe_data = StringIO.new